ibm-cloud-docs/discovery-data/collections.md

 | Cloud Pak for Data | The document is not indexed | The document is not indexed |
 | IBM Cloud | All of the fields in the document are indexed except the `html` field | The document is not indexed |
 {: caption="Exceeded field size behavior" caption-side="top"}

+For more information about how fields in uploaded files are handled, see [How fields are handled](/docs/discovery-data?topic=discovery-data-upload-data#field-name-limits).

 ## Supported data sources
 {: #collections-data-sources-table}